 - first aid

-All new entrants must be medically fit and will be subject to security vetting.
-New entrants must also pass the MGS foundation training course.
-Information on joining the MGS is on the civilservicejobs website.
+All new entrants will be subject to security vetting.
+All new entrants must also pass a selection interview.

 Working hours and leave

 Most staff work on average 42 hours per week (41 in London).
 Further benefits include:

 - day and shift working for operational staff